Strategic Relationship Evaluation Made Easy – Alliansis

 Evaluation

-Successful Evaluations: Insights from the Technology Supplier
+Successful Evaluations: Insights from Strategic Partners

-Performance evaluations at the end of IT engagements are crucial, providing insights and opportunities for improvement.
+Performance evaluations at the end of engagements are crucial, providing insights and opportunities for improvement.
 A balanced mix of formal and informal feedback, proactive action plans, and acknowledgment of success can foster stronger partnerships and drive continuous improvement in future engagements.

 Read More